Note: This Egypt on a Budget Travel Guide was last updated January 2019.

 When we decided to go backpacking in Egypt, we were determined to step things up for nice trip to this bucket list destination.
 Yet it was still important for us to experience Egypt on a budget.
-As we began planning a two week Egypt itinerary in the summer and estimating prices, we slowly began to uncover that there was only a negligible difference in price between a fairly barebones Egypt backpacking trip and a quite luxurious vacation in Egypt on a budget.
+As we began planning a two week Egypt itinerary in the summer and estimating prices, we slowly began to uncover that there was only a negligible difference in prices between a fairly barebones Egypt backpacking trip and a quite luxurious vacation in Egypt on a budget.

 Egypt Budget for Two Week Itinerary